spuder/spuder.github.io/_posts/2015-08-11-chef-datacenter-pattern.markdown

 We have `web servers` , `web upload servers` and custom `mail servers` that are deployed from a monolithic build.
 The .tgz file created by our build pipeline contains the code for all 3.
 A `web server`, `upload server` and a `mail server` only differ by the services that are running.
 Web servers have role specific settings, upload servers have role specific settings _and_ datacenter specific settings whereas mail servers have just datacenter specific settings.

-Eventually we will move away from the monolithic builds, and rearchitect our software to not require datacenter specific androles settings, but for now this is what we have.
+Eventually we will move away from the monolithic builds, and re-architect our software to not require datacenter specific and roles settings, but for now this is what we have.

 The roles and environments